ede73/diagrammer/README.md

 - equals
 - defaults

-Own properties are name, linklabel, defaults and list of OBJECTS and ROOTNODES, entrance and exit.
+Own properties are name, linklabel, defaults and list of OBJECTS and ROOTVERTICES, entrance and exit.

 # Generators
 Two convenience methods available: